MuhammedZohaib/My-Second-Brain/Probability and Statistics/Statistics.md

 **Examples:**

 X = 3,8,5,9,12,17,7
-Let's arrange in asscending order:
+Let's arrange in ascending order:
 X = 3,5,7,8,9,12,17
 n= 7
 So,